nxdir-s/gmux/README.md

 # GoMux

-GoMux is a CLI tool that helps with tmux setup for your projects
+GoMux is a CLI tool that helps with setting up tmux for your project

 ## Installation